-- A. At the Annual Meeting, our stockholders will be asked to: - Elect to Lands' End's Board of Directors the following eight nominees presented by the Board of Directors: Robert Galvin, Jerome S. Griffith, Elizabeth Leykum, Josephine Linden, John T. McClain, Maureen Mullen, Jignesh Patel and Jonah Staw; - vote on a non-binding advisory resolution to approve the compensation of our named executive officers (as identified under "Executive Compensation"); - approve the Lands' End, Inc. Amended and Restated 2017 Stock Plan ("Amended and Restated 2017 Stock Plan"); - ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2019; and - consider any other business that may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.
+- A. At the Annual Meeting, our stockholders will be asked to: - Elect to Lands' End's Board of Directors the following eight nominees presented by the Board of Directors: Robert Galvin, Jerome Griffith, Elizabeth Leykum, Josephine Linden, John T. McClain, Maureen Mullen, Jignesh Patel and Jonah Staw; - vote on a non-binding advisory resolution to approve the compensation of our named executive officers (as identified under "Executive Compensation"); - · ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2020; and - consider any other business that may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.